Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Results

-To analyze the accuracy of the resulting state, we calculate the exact expectation values corresponding to the optimal parameters determined in the respective VQE runs.
+To analyze the accuracy of the state obtained by VQE on a real backend, we calculate the exact expectation values corresponding to the optimal parameters determined in the respective VQE runs.
 The resulting expectation values, shown in Figs.\ \ref{Fig:shot_ehningen} (c) and (d), are significantly improved compared to the evaluation on the quantum hardware in both cases.
-For the electron state, we observe a convergence to the exact value with \(10\,k\) shots.
+For the electron state, we observe a very good convergence to the exact value with \(10\,k\) shots.
 This indicates that the presence of noise is leading to a systematic offset in the one-dimensional energy landscape during the VQE optimization.
 For the GS the exact expectation values corresponding to the obtained optimal parameters have, in most cases, an error of less than \(5\, \%\).
-Thus, in the presence of CNOT errors and statistical noise, although the optimizer is not able to find the global minimum in the 4-parametric energy landscape, at least it leads to a state close to it.
-Its quality is actually much better, than we would expect based on the expectation value obtained from the device.
+Thus, in the presence of CNOT errors and statistical noise, although the optimizer is not able to find the global minimum in the 4-parametric energy landscape, it leads at least to a state close to it.
+Its quality (i.e. the quality of the optimized variational parameters) is actually much better, than we would expect based on the expectation value obtained directly from the device that yields errors of more than \(12\, \%\) on average.

 Based on the results above, we have to perform our calculations with at least \(10\,k\) shots in order to reduce shot noise to a tolerable level.
 While M3 mitigates SPAM errors very well, the CNOT errors are a significant threat to obtain accurate results on the real hardware.
 We will further investigate their effect in Sec.\ \ref{Sec:Mott_MIT}.
 However, in order to go through the steps of our DMFT algorithm, we first discuss the computation of the GF with respect to stochastic errors in the following section.